liviameinhardt/Monitoring-Ants-Simulation/README.md

 # Monitoring Ants

+We built a pipeline for data processing from a system composed of simulators of scenarios to perform in a distributed and in parallel.
-We build a pipeline to process and analyse data from our [ants simulation scenarios](https://github.com/liviameinhardt/AntsSimulation/tree/main).
+We used data from our [ants simulation](https://github.com/liviameinhardt/AntsSimulation/tree/main).

 ## Executing the Pipeline